ddnexus/pagy/pagy-on-docker/README.md

 You can use it to develop changes, run tests and check a live preview of the documentation.

 It also includes the docker files to setup a javascript testing environment using `cypress`.
-See the [JS Test Environment](#js-test-environment) below
+See the [E2E Environment](#e2e-environment) below

 ## Ruby Dev Environment